IchanP/IoT-Summer/README.md

 cd IOTstack/menu.sh
 ```

 We now select the programs we wish to install.
 This project runs the stack grafana, influxdb, mosquitto as a broker and Node-Red.
 We select these programs by navigating the menu and selecting them.
-The program will then build the docker-compose file and launch the applications.
+The program will then build the docker-compose file and launch the applications once the ```Start Stack``` option is selected.

 Following this we set up the influxdb database by actually creating the database to which we will write.
 We will name it "sensor data".
 To do this we access the command line of the influxdb application by using this command: